AleDenshi/comfy.guide/content/client/gentoo.md

 Just copy and paste those commands into your terminal.

 ### Fixing /dev/shm's symbolic link
 There is a /run/shm symbolic link in Linux Mint which points to /dev/shm, we will need to remove this.
-Run these list of commands:
+Run this list of commands:

 - `test -L /dev/shm && rm /dev/shm && mkdir /dev/shm`